 - Only users that have a Premium Power BI subscription can make use of the Linked Entities functionality.

 Are you tired of following a tedious ETL setup process?
 Click here to check how Hevo, can you help you set up your ETL Pipelines for Power BI and 100+sources in a hassle-free and completely automated manner.

 Method 3: Creating Dataflows using Computed Entities to set up Power BI ETL

-Using Computed Entities allows users to work with existing Linked Entities which are already present in the Azure Data Lake Gen 2.
+Using Computed Entities allows users to work with existing Linked Entities that are already present in the Azure Data Lake Gen 2.
 It lets you update or transform the already ingested data, making use of the Dataflows’ powerful Recalculation Engine, which takes care of all data & workspace dependencies.
 When you use a Computed Entity, it creates a new entity for the Dataflow, by performing a transformation on the Linked Entities in a read-only manner.

-You can create a Computed Entity, by transforming Linked entity, either by using a merge operation or creating a duplicate of the entity.
+You can create a Computed Entity, by transforming a linked entity, either by using a merge operation or by creating a duplicate of the entity.
 Creating a duplicate entity allows you to perform multiple transformations and updations on the data.
-The Computed Entities functionality is only available to the users that have a Power BI Premium subscription.
+The Computed Entities functionality is only available to users that have a Power BI Premium subscription.